 The Stinging Fly Press

 The Stinging Fly Press imprint was launched in May 2005 with the publication of our first title, Watermark by Sean O’Reilly.
 Like the magazine, the imprint is dedicated to publishing the very best new Irish literary fiction, and is particularly interested in promoting the short story.

 In 2007 we published the Rooney Prize-winning short story collection, There Are Little Kingdoms by Kevin Barry, and in 2009, Life in The Universe by Michael J. Farrell.
-We published the highly-acclaimed The China Factory by Mary Costello in 2012, and Young Skins by Colin Barrett (2013), which won the 2014 Frank O'Connor Short Story Award, the Rooney Prize for Irish Literature and the Guardian First Book Award.
-Our latest books are Pond by Claire-Louise Bennett (April 2015) and Dinosaurs On Other Planets by Danielle McLaughlin.
+We published The China Factory by Mary Costello in 2012, and Young Skins by Colin Barrett in 2013.
+In 2014 Young Skins earned Colin the Frank O’Connor Short Story Award, the Rooney Prize for Irish Literature and the Guardian First Book Award.
+In 2015 we published Pond by Claire-Louise Bennett and Dinosaurs On Other Planets by Danielle McLaughlin.
 Most recently we have reissued The Springs of Affection and The Long-Winded Lady by Maeve Brennan.
 Our most recent title is Levitation by Sean O’Reilly (2017), Sweet Home by Wendy Erskine (2018) and Show Them A Good Time by Nicole Flattery (2019).
 In addition to these titles, we have published a number of short story anthologies, including Stinging Fly Stories (2018), which brings together 40 short stories from the first 20 years of the magazine.

 Support The Stinging Fly